Skip to main content

 FunctionPurpose

-flush_message_collector(fork_id, parent_id)Writes collected IDs to fork_messages.json, clears collector
+flush_message_collector(fork_id, parent_id)Writes collected IDs to fork_messages.json

 cancel_message_collector()Discards collected IDs without writing